How do we know where to steer our efforts? How will we know we’ve made a difference?

-The Measurement and Monitoring working group was established to advance this work and have identified the Canadian Index of Wellbeing as the overall framework for measuring wellbeing in Waterloo Region.
-Throughout the past several months the working group has identified many indicators to measure the complexity of wellbeing under each of the eight domains of the CIW based on advice from the Canadian Index of Wellbeing (CIW).
+The Measurement and Monitoring working group was established to advance this work, identifying the Canadian Index of Wellbeing (CIW) as the overall framework for measuring wellbeing in Waterloo Region.

-There are also many indicators that will not be used by the Wellbeing Profile but have been identified by the Measurement and Monitoring working group as potential data sets to use for program and service level planning.
+There were also many indicators that were not used in the Profile of Wellbeing, but were identified by the Measurement and Monitoring working group as potential data sets to use for program and service level planning.

 In the Profile of Wellbeing (2018) we provide a portrait of population wellbeing in Waterloo Region using the most recent data available on selected indicators for each of the domains of wellbeing.
 The report also describes how wellbeing varies compared to Ontario and Canada.
 The comparison of indicators is one important piece of information that helps us to understand how residents are doing and where we might choose to direct greater efforts in planning and programming.